dismantl/CaseHarvester/README.md

 ```
 ./src/case_harvester.py spider --environment production -s 1/1/2000 -e 12/31/2000 --county 'BALTIMORE CITY'
 ```

+# Schedule
+Case Harvester uses a number of scheduled tasks to automate both the spider and scraper components.
+These components run according to the following schedule:

+**Spider** (find new case numbers):
+- Every day, spider for cases filed in the last month
+- Every week, spider for cases filed in the last 6 months
+- Every month, spider for cases filed in the last year

+**Scraper** (download case details and send to parser):
+- Every day, re-scrape case details for cases filed in the last 30 days
+- Every week, re-scrape case details for cases filed in the last 6 months
+- Every month, re-scrape case details for cases filed in the last 2 years
+- Every 3 months, re-scrape case details for cases filed in the last 4 years

 # Questions
 For questions or more information, email [dan@acabenterprises.net](mailto:dan@acabenterprises.net).